Tan-JunWei/CTF-Writeups/content/PicoCTF/Cryptography/rotation.md

 ![[PicoCTF rotation 2.png]]

 Running `cat encrypted.txt` displays a string `xqkwKBN{z0bib1wv_l3kzgxb3l_555957n3}`.
 Observing this string allows us to conclude that we will need to use caesar cipher to decrypt it, due to the presence of the familiar curly braces `{}`.

-Further analysis tells us that the caesar cipher input value should be _18_.
+Further analysis (or trial and error) tells us that the caesar cipher input value should be _18_.
 From here, we can use [[CyberChef]] to decrypt the message.

 ![[PicoCTF rotation 3.png]]